Legal Risks of Failing to Obtain a Release

 There are several different ways a person’s right to privacy can be invaded, including:

 - False Light.
-This type of invasion of privacy occurs when an individual is falsely portrayed in a highly offensive manner—for example, posting a photograph of a man who has never committed a crime at the “America’s Most Wanted” website.
+This type of invasion of privacy occurs when an individual is falsely portrayed in a highly offensive manner—for example, posting a photograph of a man at the “America’s Most Wanted” website, even though he has never committed a crime.

 - Disclosure of Private Facts.
 This invasion of privacy occurs when private or embarrassing facts are disclosed about an individual without relation to a legitimate public concern.